GREAT VISIONS NEED GREAT PARTNERS

-RED ROCKS INITIATIVES FOR SUSTAINABLE DEVELOPMENT
+RED ROCKS INITIATIVE FOR SUSTAINABLE DEVELOPMENT

-ARTS & CRAFTS FOR CONSERVATION
+ARTS & CRAFT FOR CONSERVATION

 - Partnership between Red Rocks and local artists

 - Art work as the protection of environment for future survival

 - Developing conservation through art classes

 Bring tourism, conservation and community program together for sustainable development

 - Debates about the situation and the future of the Virunga massif conservation.

 - Participants at the debates are policy makers, conservationists, philanthropists, civil society and local communities.